CopernicaMarketingSoftware/Documentation/AMQPipe/results.md

 AMQPipe consumes messages from RabbitMQ - passes them to your script or scripts - and publishes the results _back to RabbitMQ_.
 But how does it do this?

-In the configuration file, you should set the name of an exchange that will be used by AMQPipe for the publishing.
+In the configuration file, you set the name of an exchange that is used by AMQPipe for publishing results.
 Every time a script completes, it will publish a message with the generated output to this exchange.